STRONG HEART

 Low-Density Lipoprotein (LDL) Cholesterol:

-Often referred to as “bad” cholesterol because high levels can increase the risk of heart disease.
+Often called “bad” cholesterol because high levels can increase the risk of heart disease.

 High-Density Lipoprotein (HDL) Cholesterol: